driesvints/driesvints.com/content/posts/about-the-flyphp-issue.md

 To be honest, I think this has blown way out of proportions.
 This isn't a way to solve problems.
 In fact, it never is.
 Instead of jumping in and accusing people first calmly observe the situation, ask around for more opinions and then form your own opinion based on the given facts. *Then* go in and give your opinion in *a mature way*.

-## Make Sure You Choose The Right License
+## Make sure you choose the right license

 Remember folks.
 Choosing the correct license isn't just deciding to slap the MIT license on all of your projects.
 Choosing a bad license can have severe consequenses for your project.
 In this case, if Allan kept the copyright for Taylor on the MIT license he wouldn't have done anything wrong.